jon-brandy/COMPFEST14-BAY-WU/README.md

 ## HackerClass (WARMUP)

-> Challenge solved by team BAY from wave 1 - 4
+> Challenge solved by team BAY from wave 1 - 4 (FINISHED 18th)

 |No.|Problems|Category|
 |:-:|:------:|:------:|